 Redbubble respects the intellectual property rights of others and we ask our users to do the same.

-If you believe that your content has been used in a way that constitutes an infringement of your rights, please notify Redbubble's designated agent for complaints (contact email below) by sending a Notice and Takedown Report, which must include the following important information:
+If you believe that your content has been used in a way that constitutes an infringement of your rights, please notify Redbubble's designated agent for complaints (submit form below) by sending a Notice and Takedown Report, which must include the following important information:

 1. an electronic or physical signature of the person authorised to act on behalf of the owner of the relevant matter;